-When grouting in hot weather, you want to consider the temperature of the grout itself, the water you are using, the air in the room and the temperature of the surface.
-This article provides tips and best practices to ensure success.
+When installing tile in cold weather, you must consider the temperature of the water, the product, the room and the surface you are installing on.
+This article provides tips and best practices to ensure successful tiling in the colder months.

 Glass tile can bring a unique aesthetic to a variety of commercial and residential projects.
 However, achieving a successful installation with glass tile requires careful product selection and installation techniques.
 Follow these 5 steps, and you’ll be on your way to a beautiful and long-lasting installation: